-Missouri has both a corporation income tax and a corporation franchise tax.
-Your business may be subject to one, both, or neither of these taxes depending on its legal form.
-Additionally, if income from your business passes through to you personally, that income will be subject to taxation on your personal state tax return.
+Missouri has both a corporation income tax but, as of 2016, no longer has a corporation franchise tax.
+Thus, for the most part, unless your business is a traditional corporation (a C corporation), your business itself will not be subject to a state tax on income or net worth.
+However, if income from your business passes through to you personally, that income will be subject to taxation on your personal state tax return.

 Missouri taxes the income of traditional (C-type) corporations at a flat rate of 6.25%.
-Corporation income tax returns are due on the 15th day of the fourth month after the close of the tax year; for companies whose tax year corresponds with the calendar year, this means returns are due on April 15th.
-For purposes of comparison, note that Missouri taxes personal income at marginal rates ranging from 1.50% for $1,000 or less of taxable income to 6.00% for $9,001 or more of taxable income.
+Corporation income tax returns are due on the 15th day of the fourth month after the close of the tax year – for companies whose tax year corresponds with the calendar year, this means returns are due on April 15th.
+For purposes of comparison, note that as of 2017 Missouri taxes personal income at marginal rates ranging from 1.5% to 6.00%.

-Corporations.
 Missouri corporations are subject to Missouri's corporation income tax at a flat rate of 6.25% of taxable income.
-In addition, Missouri corporations must pay the corporation franchise tax.

-S Corporations.
-An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect “S” status.
+An S corporation is created by first forming a traditional corporation, and then filing a special form with the IRS to elect S status.
 Unlike a traditional corporation, an S corporation is not subject to separate federal income tax.
-Rather, taxable income from an S corporation is passed through to the individual shareholders, and each individual shareholder is subject to federal tax on his or her share of the corporation's income; in other words, S corporations are “pass-through” entities.
+Rather, taxable income from an S corporation is passed through to the individual shareholders, and each individual shareholder is subject to federal tax on his or her share of the corporation's income; in other words, S corporations are pass-through entities.
 (Note that a shareholder's share of the S corporation's income need not actually be distributed to the shareholder in order for the shareholder to owe tax on that amount.)
-Missouri does not require S corporations to pay income tax; however, they are subject to the state’s corporation franchise tax.
-In addition, each individual S corporation shareholder will owe state tax on his or her share of the company's income.
+Missouri does not require S corporations to pay income tax.
+However, each individual S corporation shareholder will owe state tax on his or her share of the company's income.

-Example: For the 2012 tax year, your Missouri S corporation had taxable income of $400,000.
-Neither the value of the corporation’s total assets nor the par value of issued and outstanding stock exceeded $10 million.
-The corporation will not owe Missouri corporation franchise tax.
-The corporation’s net income will be allocated to you and your fellow shareholders, and you will each pay tax on your own portions on your individual state tax returns; rates will vary depending on overall taxable income.
+Example: For the 2018 tax year, your Missouri S corporation had taxable income of $400,000.
+The corporation's net income will be allocated to you and your fellow shareholders, and you will each pay tax on your own portions on your individual state tax returns, with rates varying depending on overall taxable income.

-Limited Liability Companies (LLCs).
 Standard LLCs are pass-through entities and are not required to pay income tax to either the federal government or the State of Missouri.
-LLCs are also not required to pay Missouri’s corporation franchise tax.
 Instead, income from the business is distributed to individual LLC members, who then pay federal and state taxes on the amounts allocated to them.

-Note, however, that while by default LLCs are classified for tax purposes as partnerships (or, for single-member LLCs, “disregarded entities”), it is possible to elect to have your LLC classified as a corporation.
-In that case, the LLC would also be subject to Missouri's corporation income tax, though not the franchise tax.
+Note, however, that while by default LLCs are classified for tax purposes as partnerships (or, for single-member LLCs, disregarded entities), it is possible to elect to have your LLC classified as a corporation.
+In that case, the LLC would also be subject to Missouri's corporation income tax.

 Example: For the latest tax year, your multi-member LLC, which has the default tax classification of partnership, had taxable income of $400,000.
-The $400,000 in net income will be divvied up between you and your fellow LLC members, and you will each pay tax on your respective portions on your respective, individual Missouri tax returns; rates will vary depending on overall taxable income.
+The $400,000 in net income will be divvied up between you and your fellow LLC members, and you will each pay tax on your respective portions on your respective, individual Missouri tax returns, with rates varying depending on overall taxable income.

-Partnerships.
-Missouri partnerships are subject neither to Missouri's corporation income tax nor to the state’s corporation franchise tax.
+Missouri partnerships are not subject to Missouri's corporation income tax.
 Instead, income from the business is distributed to the individual partners, who then pay tax on the amount distributed to them on both their federal and state tax returns.

-Example: For the latest tax year, your partnership had net income of $400,000; this amount will be divvied up between you and your fellow partners, and you will each pay tax on your respective portions on your respective, individual Missouri tax returns; rates will vary depending on overall taxable income.
+Example: For the latest tax year, your partnership had net income of $400,000; this amount will be divvied up between you and your fellow partners, and you will each pay tax on your respective portions on your respective, individual Missouri tax returns, with rates varying depending on overall taxable income.

-Sole Proprietorships.
-Missouri sole proprietorships are subject neither to Missouri's corporation income tax nor to the state’s corporation franchise tax.
+Missouri sole proprietorships are not subject to Missouri's corporation income tax.
 Instead, income from your business will be distributed to you as the sole proprietor, and you will pay tax on that income on your individual federal and state tax returns.

 Example: For the latest tax year, your sole proprietorship had net income of $100,000.
 The $100,000 in net income is distributed to you personally, and you pay tax on that income on your individual federal and state tax returns.

-For further guidance on Missouri's corporation income tax and corporation franchise tax, check the Department of Revenue website.
+For further guidance on Missouri's corporation income tax, visit the Missouri Department of Revenue.
 For information on business-related taxes in other states, check Nolo's 50-State Guide to Business Income Tax.
 And, if you're looking for detailed guidance on federal income tax issues, check Tax Savvy for Small Business, by Federick Daily (Nolo).